edumserrano/monocart-code-coverage-demo/README.md

 ## How to run the app

-Run `npm run start` from the root of the repo.
-This command is not necessary to reproduce the bug but might be useful to know in case you want to run the app.
+From the root of the repo run `npm i` to install the required packages and then run `npm run start` to start the app.
+Running the app is not necessary to reproduce the bug but might be useful to know in case you want to check out app.

 ## How to run tests with istanbul code coverage

+> [!IMPORTANT]
+>
+> Make sure you have the required dependencies installed before running the tests.
+From the root of the repo run `npm i` to install all the required packaged and then and then `npx playwright install` to install the browsers required by playwright.
+>

 Run `npm run test-istanbul` from the root of the repo.
 This command will:
 1) cleans test results and code coverage directories to make sure we are always on a fresh state.